 A. It depends on the time of year but it is advisable to bring a sweater or light jacket as the evenings, after a warm day in the sun, can sometimes feel chilly, especially from December to March.
 During these months we use the fire pit, where guests can sit around, chat and have a drink after dinner.
 It's advisable to wear sturdy shoes or sandals for walking in the forest, not particularly because of insects but because of thorns on fallen palm leaves.
 A hat is essential - we have had a few cases of mild sunstroke because people have refused to wear one when the sun is high.
 Dress is always casual.

 Q. What about tipping?

 A. Obviously this is optional but much appreciated by the staff.
-We ask guests to tip their guide, their housekeeper and their waiters individually and then most people leave something for the back of house staff which is distributed to all those behind the scenes once a month.
+We ask guests to tip their guide individually, and leave a general tip to be divided amongst our 40 staff which is distributed to all those behind the scenes once a month.
 All tipping is done at the end of your stay except, perhaps, for a one-off service which the guest feels should be rewarded.

 Q. How much should I leave?

 A. That is left entirely to your own discretion.
 If you would like any guidance on this, please ask Linda during your stay.

 A. Yes, you will have a designated guide who will arrange all trips, walks etc. after consulting you.

 Q. Do I have to pay for canoe trips etc.?

 A. No. All our guides, who are superb at helping spot birds and other wildlife, are paid by us but you can show your appreciation by your tip at the end of your stay.
 There are a few excursions by motor boat (eg the Sunset Cruise) for which you have to pay extra, or, of course, if you want to use a taxi.
 We have selected safe drivers with decent cabs which we can book on your behalf.
 Again, all such charges are paid at the end of your stay.